Governors contribute to the work of the Governing Board in ensuring high standards of achievement for all children in the school.

 Samantha Ford - Parent Governor

 I have five children, all of whom have either attended, or are attending St Barts.
 My husband grew up in the area and also attended St Barts, so we feel a strong link to the school.
 I graduated with a degree in history and classical studies, and I currently work part time in a legal office.
 I am also training to become a coach with Riding for the Disabled.
 In my spare time I enjoy walking, baking, reading and spending time with family and friends.
+I am on the Curriculum & Standards committee.

-Sam Garland - Staff Governor
+Sam Matthews - Staff Governor

 I have been teaching at St Barts since I qualified from Nottingham Trent University.
 I enjoy working with the youngest children in our school as no two days are ever the same!
 Outside of work I love to read, when I get the chance, spend time with family and friends and relax!